isiahmeadows/mithril.js/design/rationale.md

 - There's some other issues I'm not going to detail here for brevity.

 As you can tell, that request is much more difficult to pull off in this mental model than it is with, say, the traditional model with attributes separated from children.
 And the more I've thought about this particular feature, the less I feel it's valuable enough to justify its cost adding it to the mental model and modifying it accordingly.

+## Why were keys changed so drastically?

+Well, keys are currently used in one of two ways in nearly every virtual DOM library:

+- A list of entries you need to iterate, where you need to track their identity even if they move.
+- As a means to manually force a subtree to be replaced.

+I decided to separate these two concerns, because of three reasons:

+1. People have a habit of overusing keys, and `m.link(id, ...children)` makes it much clearer it's about linking an identity to a subtree.
+Been fighting this regularly in the Gitter chat room as well as in multiple issues filed against Mithril.
+2. It's generally the wrong thing to do to key *some* but not *all* of a keyed list, and me adding that check in Mithril has caught a *lot* more problems than it caused based on all the feedback I got.
+If you really intend to have separators, you can figure that out manually using an index, but it's such a niche use case to want to interleave keyed and unkeyed subtrees it shouldn't be supported in Mithril itself.
+If you really need that, fork Mithril to do what you need.
+3. The first is a complicated mess that requires very complex, specialized algorithms to efficiently handle, but the second is as simple as an equality check.

+And in addition, [this loop](https://github.com/mithrilJS/mithril.js/blob/db277217f88d293aa14154c8f0017675ffe94a9c/render/vnode.js#L16-L23) is not something I want to keep around in a framework.
+It's ugly, it's slow, and it's just a band-aid to protect users against a common user bug.
+By splitting these two out and changing how keyed fragments are built, it solves several problems:

+- Instead of having to check for all keyed/unkeyed, it's literally impossible by design to make that mistake.
+- `m.link` makes it easy and clear when you're binding a state to a subtree, so it's easy to simply swap that out for something else.
+- There's nothing to check to see if it's a keyed fragment or an unkeyed one besides just testing a simple integer ID, mitigating most of the performance cliff and complexity associated with it.
+- It's much less of a footgun to just `m.link` everything than it is to add `key:`s to v2 fragments, resulting in a *lot* fewer questions coming up regarding them.

+## Why the change of syntax with events?

+I for several months floated back and forth on whether to use `onevent: ...`, `on: {event: ...}`, deliberating off and on mentally on which one to pick.
+There's pros and cons to each, and neither are obvious.

+- Reasons to stick with `onevent: ...`:
+    - It's easier to type.
+    - It aligns better with HTML and is thus more familiar.
+    - It's easier to scan for individual listeners.
+    - It's easier to read in isolation as it only involves two tokens to parse: `on` and the event name.

+- Reasons to switch to `on: {event(ev) { ... }}`:
+    - It's easier to develop types for.
+[TypeScript doesn't currently provide a way to match type keys starting with `on`](https://github.com/Microsoft/TypeScript/issues/6579), and Flow also lacks similar functionality.
+    - It's easier to scan for internally, and doesn't require any string manipulation to iterate or invoke in.
+It also requires less branching for similar reasons.
+    - It's clearer how event names map to event listeners in the underlying DOM representation, as the name and the `on` are separated with additional tokens.

+> I also considered a third option, `m.on({event: ...})`/`m.on("event", ...)`, but while it's very, *very* nice for the runtime, it's far too token-heavy for such a common need.
+This is also around the time I considered using `m.set({attr: ...})`/`m.set("attr", ...)`, and you can probably guess why I skipped over that harebrained idea.

+I've solidified on the second.
+The first seems better on the surface, but the benefits of that over the second have proven themselves to be minimal:

+- It's only marginally more difficult to type when only one listener is present (two braces and a colon, nothing more), and that ease vanishes very quickly with multiple listeners as you aren't having to type `on` repeatedly for each name.
+- Aligning with HTML sounds great in theory, as there's fewer things to teach, but it's not paid off without frequent catches in practice.
+I've noticed a pattern where new people are expecting it to be *too* similar, passing strings and such to it.
+And I've seen many used to `elem.onfoo` run into other issues, finding it surprising they can't, say, set `vnode.dom.onclick = ...` in `onupdate` and it *not* call the handler they passed in the vnode.
+(Yes, I've seen this come up in the past, even with more experienced users.)
+    - In the React world, nobody sees `onClick` as actually identical to HTML's `onclick` or the DOM's `Element.prototype.onclick`, and the casing convention makes this abundantly clear.
+(In fact, people are surprised to learn that *any* event name works, provided you case it correctly.
+Mithril does not suffer from this issue as much, BTW.)
+    - Similarly, nobody mistakes jQuery's `$elem.on("event", callback)` as being truly 100% equivalent to the DOM's `elem.addEventListener("event", callback, false)`.
+They see it as isomorphic, but they do *not* expect everything to be the same, up to and including even the way `callback` is called.
+- It's only marginally harder to scan for listeners.
+In practice, you're not likely to have a variable named `click` or `change` in the same file as a component, and if you do, it's likely to only be 1-2 extra enter key presses to find the listener you need.
+And that's if you have to search for it - you generally don't need to.
+- The simpler tokenization has shown to not really help.
+People talk about `onclick` events rather than `click` events, and any time they're dealing with custom events from third-party libraries with names that aren't valid identifier names for properties (like `bs.modal.show`), they inevitably get confused.
+I've seen even people who've used Mithril for years get confused over this fact.

+I know this will be controversial, but my focus is on solving long-standing design issues people have had with Mithril.
+It's simple in many respects, but I've witnessed with this, among others, a superficial simplicity that us regular users understand intuitively, but runs against the intuition of most others.